In this article

 Table of contents

-But what qualifies as business travel, and how exactly can business travel help companies increase their revenue and growth potential?
-We’ll answer these questions here.
+But what qualifies as business travel and how exactly can business travel help companies increase their revenue and growth potential?
+In this article, we explain what business travel is, how it benefits your company, and ways to manage it.

 What is business travel?

-Business travel is essentially travel conducted for business purposes.
-It refers to any business-related trip that requires travelers to be away from home for at least a day, so it doesn’t include daily commuting or personal travel.
+Business travel is any travel conducted for business purposes.
+It refers business-related trips that require your team members to be away from home for at least a day, meaning it doesn’t include daily commuting or personal travel.

-How companies organize business travel arrangements varies.
+How companies handle corporate travel management and organize business travel arrangements varies.
 In many cases, employees book business travel plans themselves.
-Some companies might have a managed travel program run by an in-house team, while others may outsource this responsibility to a travel management company (TMC) or travel agency.
+Some companies have a managed travel program through an in-house team, while others outsource this responsibility to a travel management company (TMC) or travel agency.
+It all depends on how high of a priority business travel is for your company.

 TIP